 John the Baptist attracted no minor attention in his public ministry.
-Crowds followed his call for a change of heart and they all got baptized in the Jordan River.
+Crowds followed his call for a change of heart and a lot of people got baptized in the Jordan River.
 Expectations were rising and people debated whether or not John was the long awaited Messiah.
-When this kind of rumor came to his ears he clearly denied it.
-In his gospel records the apostle John wrote about John the Baptist (John 1:20):
+When this kind of rumor came to John’s ears he clearly denied it.
+The Apostle John wrote about John the Baptist (John 1:20):

 “He did not fail to confess, but confessed freely, ‘I am not the Messiah.’”